OutSystems/docs-support/src/error/inbl/connectivity-problems.md

 figma:
 ---

-# Integration - Workflow - Experience Builder cannot connect to your environment
+# Integration - Workflow Builder cannot connect to your environment

 ## Error message

-`We were unable to reach your environment and we couldn't sign you into <Integration/Workflow/Experience> Builder.
+`We were unable to reach your environment and we couldn't sign you into <Integration/Workflow> Builder.
 Check here for the solutions.`

 ## Cause

 * There is an error in the environment name
 * Integration Builder cannot connect to the environments where you deploy integrations
 * Workflow Builder cannot connect to the environment where you want it to publish apps
-* Experience Builder cannot connect to the environment where you want it to publish apps

 ## Recommended action

-Verify with your IT department that your Integration/Workflow/Experience Builder has access to the correct source and destination on your network.
+Verify with your IT department that your Integration/Workflow Builder has access to the correct source and destination on your network.

 ## More info
 * [OutSystems network requirements](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/OutSystems_network_requirements)